ElvisRodriguez/python_scripts/README.md

 # python_scripts

-A collection of useful utility python scripts.
+A collection of useful utility and templating python scripts.